VivekArgSharma/Law-Easy-with-backend-/README.md

 npm install

-Add your Gemini API Key in the code:
+Add your Gemini API Key:

 const genAI = new GoogleGenerativeAI("YOUR_API_KEY");

-⚠️ For production, move the key to a backend or environment variable (never expose in public frontend).
+⚠️ Never expose this key in public deployments — use environment variables or a backend.

-Run the dev server:
+Run locally:

 npm run dev